Kingdom-Chronicles/kingdom-chronicles-launch/README.md

 ---

-**Note:** This landing page is completely separate from the main Kingdom Chronicles game project and will not affect production users.
+**Note:** This landing page is completely separate from the main Kingdom Chronicles game project and will not affect production userss.